mtaylor/tuskar_install/README.md

 1. [CONTROL] Next add the MAC address to the top of /bin/create_nodes.sh

+        # Each Rack in the Associative Array can take a string of MAC address separated by spaces.

+1. [CONTROL] Run the Create Node Script

         ./bin/create_nodes.sh

 1. [HOST]/[BROWSER] Navigate to <undercloud-control-ip>:8080 and log in

-        # If working on a remote machine without X you may want to setup a tunnel:
+        # If working on a remote machine without X you may want to setup a tunnel (and proxy in browser)
         ssh -D 8080 -C -N stack@lab12

 1. [BROWSER] Create a control resource class.

-Be sure to associate the correct rack with this resource class
+        # Be sure to associate the correct rack with this resource class.
+        # Ensure you choose the overcloud-control image

 1. [BROWSER] Create a compute resource class.

-Be sure to associate the correct rack with this resource class.
+        # Be sure to associate the correct rack with this resource class.
+        # Ensure you choose teh overcloud-compute image

 1. [BROWSER] Click provision racks button.

+1. [BROWSER] Check the status of the overcloud.

+1. [CONTROL] Once complete follow on from step: 26 here: https://github.com/agroup/undercloud-live/blob/slagle/package/README.md#runninginstalling-2-node